High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics

 \subsection{Density of eigenvalues}

-The previous subsection tackled the problem of computing $p(\lambda_1, \cdots, \lambda_N)$.
+The previous subsection tackled the problem of computing $p(\lambda_1, \cdots, \lambda_N)$, the joint probability distribution of eigenvalues.
 We may however wonder what is the typical density distribution of eigenvalues $\rho(\lambda)$ of a matrix taken from the GOE in the large $N$ limit.
 Injecting the empirical measure

 in the joint probability distribution, Eq.~\eqref{eq:joint_distrib_eigs} reads